 - Who will write the foreword, introduction, and back of the book matter?

 - Where will the copyright and acknowledgments go?

-Your plan should also include a timeline and schedule.
+Your art book self publishing plan should also include a timeline and schedule.
 According to most first-time writers we’ve worked with, it can take six months to a year to produce a book.
 You’re working with pictures rather than text, so it may be a faster process.
 Give yourself a deadline, and do your best to stick to it.